-The Units are being offered for sale in the Provinces of British Columbia, Alberta, Saskatchewan, Manitoba and Ontario.
 The Units are conditionally offered if, as and when Subscriptions are accepted by the Trust and subject to prior sale.
 Subscriptions for Units will be received by the Trust subject to rejection or allotment in whole or in part and the right is reserved to close the subscription books at any time without notice.